pauloismelo/timeline/README.md

 ## 🚀 future Improvements

--state Management with ContextApi or Redux
+- state Management with ContextApi or Redux
--Add functionality to create new items dynamically -API/database integration for persistent data
+- Add functionality to create new items dynamically
+- API/database integration for persistent data
--Date range validation and restrictions
+- Date range validation and restrictions